-My book manuscript, titled Insecure Men: Political Ambition and Resistance to Gender Quotas, tackles the puzzle of why male-dominated legislatures adopt gender quotas and offers the first analysis of gender quota adoptions centered around the behavior of male legislators.
+My book manuscript, provisionally titled Vulnerable Men: Political Ambition and Resistance to Gender Quotas, tackles the puzzle of why male-dominated legislatures adopt gender quotas and offers the first comprehensive analysis of gender quota adoptions centered around the behavior of male legislators.

 I argue that the key to solving the puzzle while appropriately accounting for the nested roles of individual male legislators and parties is to shift the focus of analysis from gender quota adoption to gender quota designs.
 More specifically, I pose that although the individual preferences of male legislators cannot fully explain the adoption of gender quotas, they can explain the variation in strength of gender quota designs.